ToCodeABluejay/Shell/README.md

 It is a pretty simple shell with just a few basic internal functions, and it should be able to be compiled on most Unix-like systems without any need for any compiler flags.

-Simply compile with the following command: cc command.c main.c string.c -o shell -g
+Simply compile with the following command: cc command.c main.c dir.c -o shell -g

 The '-g' is included in order to include debugging symbols to be used when running through a debugger, as it is not stable yet.